-- December 1992 and then as telecommunications division director from December 1992 to July 1996. - 3 Q. Mr. West, please describe your background and experience. - 4 Α. I am employed by Verizon Services Corp. as Director - Regulatory 5 Support.
+1 December 1992 and then as telecommunications division director from 2 December 1992 to July 1996.
+3 Q. Mr. West, please describe your background and experience.
+4 A. I am employed by Verizon Services Corp. as Director - Regulatory 5 Support.
 I graduated from Princeton University in 1980 with a Bachelor of 6 Sciences in Engineering.
 In 1991, I completed an Executive Masters 7 program at the University of Pennsylvania and received a Master of 8 Sciences in engineering.
-I began working for New Jersey Bell (a 9 predecessor of Verizon's affiliate Verizon New Jersey Inc.) in 1980 as a 10 central office equipment engineer.
-I then held positions of increasing 11 responsibility in Service Costs, Rates, Product Management, Sales, and 12 Regulatory.
+I began working for New Jersey Bell (a 9 predecessor of Verizon's affiliate Verizon New Jersey Inc.) in 1980 as a 0 central office equipment engineer.
+I then held positions of increasing 1 responsibility in Service Costs, Rates, Product Management, Sales, and 2 Regulatory.
 I began my current position in December 1994.
-In this 13 position, I have testified before public utility commissions across the 14 country, as well as the Federal Communications Commission ("FCC"), on 15 various marketing, policy and pricing issues associated with competitive 16 entry into telecommunications markets. - 17 Q. Please provide a brief outline of this testimony.

-A. This testimony begins by showing that a fund is not necessary and should not be created simply to provide financial assistance to ITCs, in order to protect the companies themselves or their investors.
-As we demonstrate, robust facilities-based competition exists in virtually all areas of the State, and so a fund is not needed to preserve universal service.
+In this 3 position, I have testified before public utility commissions across the 4 country, as well as the Federal Communications Commission ("FCC"), on 5 various marketing, policy and pricing issues associated with competitive 6 entry into telecommunications markets.
+7 Q. Please provide a brief outline of this testimony.
+8 A. This testimony begins by showing that a fund is not necessary and should 9 not be created simply to provide financial assistance to ITCs, in order to 20 protect the companies themselves or their investors.
+As we demonstrate, 21 robust facilities-based competition exists in virtually all areas of the State, 21 robust facilities-based competition exists in virtually all areas of the State, and so a fund is not needed to preserve universal service.
 Moreover, a fund would have a number of undesirable effects, including the deterrence of competition in ITC service areas, the creation of inappropriate incentives for the ITCs themselves, and the imposition of unfair burdens on other regulated carriers and their customers.
 Accordingly, the Commission should not create a new fund to replace the Transition Fund.
 We go on to discuss measures that the Commission might take without creating a fund in order to protect the financial integrity of troubled ITCs (if the Commission determines that to be a legitimate objective), and to ensure that ITC functions, if any, that are necessary to the continued existence of universal service are maintained.
 Finally, although Verizon opposes the creation of a fund, the testimony goes on to consider how a fund should be designed and operated if one were to be created.
 For example, we explain why any funding made available to ITCs should be strictly limited to what is necessary to address specific, defined universal service objectives.
 Funding should not be a blank check that guarantees that an ITC will be able to realize its "revenue requirement" and thereby achieve a rate of return as specified in a traditional rate case, or that it will be made whole for past or ongoing competitive revenue losses.
-Q. Does the testimony address all issues relevant to the creation of a fund?
-Q.
+Q Does the testimony address all issues relevant to the creation of a fund?